robolyst/osquant/content/papers/understanding-bond-etf-returns/index.md

 We can test out this ETF model on [iShares 20+ Year Treasury Bond ETF](https://www.ishares.com/us/products/239454/ishares-20-year-treasury-bond-etf) (TLT).
 This is a US based ETF that holds U.S. Treasury bonds that mature in 20+ years.

 We will need to use dividend adjusted prices as TLT distributes the coupons via dividends.
 As the maturity of the bonds held by TLT at any particular time will not exactly equal a fixed maturity, we can use 30 year yields as an estimate and assume the maturity is 25 years.
-The dividend adjusted prices are fetched from Yahoo ([link](https://uk.finance.yahoo.com/quote/TLT/history?p=TLT)) and 30 year US tresury bond yields from FRED ([link](https://fred.stlouisfed.org/series/DGS30)).
+The dividend adjusted prices are fetched from Yahoo ([link](https://uk.finance.yahoo.com/quote/TLT/history?p=TLT)) and 30 year US treasury bond yields from FRED ([link](https://fred.stlouisfed.org/series/DGS30)).

 ![TLT prices and 30 year yields](images/tlt_data.svg)